Abiogenic petroleum origin: Creation within the mantle

 Russian researchers concluded that hydrocarbon mixes would be created within the mantle.
 Experiments under high temperatures and pressures produced many hydrocarbons—including n-alkanes through C10H22—from iron oxide, calcium carbonate, and water.
 Because such materials are in the mantle and in subducted crust, there is no requirement that all hydrocarbons be produced from primordial deposits.

 Hydrogen generation

 Hydrogen gas and water have been found more than 6000 m deep in the upper crust in the Siljan Ring boreholes and the Kola Superdeep Borehole.
 Data from the western United States suggests that aquifers from near the surface may extend to depths of 10000 m to 20000 m.
 Hydrogen gas can be created by water reacting with silicates, quartz, and feldspar at temperatures in the range of 25 °C to 270 °C. These minerals are common in crustal rocks such as granite.
 Hydrogen may react with dissolved carbon compounds in water to form methane and higher carbon compounds.

-One reaction not involving silicates which can create hydrogen is:
+One reaction not involving silicates, but only iron(II) oxide, which can produce hydrogen is: